 If you are in a leadership role, anxiety is inevitable.
 It comes with the job.
-Leaders need to take decisions about business, organization and people.
+Leaders need to make decisions about business, organization and people.
 Decisions with impact and uncertainty.
 Different decisions are possible.
-If you have no anxiety in these circumstances, you are probably a psychopath.
-More likely, you may not be aware of the underlying anxiety.
+If you feel no anxiety in these circumstances, you may not be aware of the underlying anxiety.